 None of these plant milks are amazing in any particular health-promoting way.
 So drinking more is not better.
 Have a serving or two a day for cereal, perhaps as a drink ingredient, or for cooking and baking, but I don’t see any value at all in drinking glass after glass of any of this stuff.
 In fact, I worry when my patients are getting many of their calories in liquid form.
 Use your teeth and chew some whole foods.https://foodrevolution.org/blog/healthiest-plant-based-milk/

-I will treat it as a treat, not something that I have daily.
+I’ll consider it a treat, not something I do every day.